focus-trap/focus-trap/README.md

 ### One at a time

-*Only one focus trap can be listening at a time.* So if you want two focus traps active at a time, one of them has to be paused.
+*Only one focus trap can be listening at a time.* If a second focus trap is activated the first will automatically pause.
+The first trap is unpaused and again traps focus when the second is deactivated.

 ### Use predictable elements for the first and last tabbable elements in your trap